courtneyjkeeler/grex-telescope.github.io/docs/hardware/box.md

 For the RPi and PSU, the standoffs are 4-40x1/2" hex.
 Screws through the boards are 3/16" and screws through the lid are 1/4".
-The switch is secured by 3/16" screws and is backed with a split ring washer and nut.
-The LRS-50 uses metric hardware 3mm in length.
+The switch is secured by 5/16" screws and is backed with a nut.
+The LRS-50 uses metric hardware 6mm in length.

 ## Fan